Move

 Fold the top flaps and tape across the top seam.
 A detail that should not be forsaken is to label every box clearly and intentionally so boxes are unloaded into the room where they will be unpacked.
 Use a wide, black permanent marker or printed labels for legibility.
 Label each box on 3 adjacent sides (top and 2 sides of the same corner) so no matter how the box is sitting or stacked you can find the label.

-Label each box with the destination room (room where the box will be unpacked), a content summary, and any special instructions such as “Heavy” or “Fragile” or “Unpack 1st/Last.”
+Label each box with the destination room (the room where the box will be unpacked), a content summary, and any special instructions such as “Heavy” “Fragile” or “Unpack 1st/Last.”